turingschool/career-development-curriculum-site/module_two/index.md

    * **[Week 3 Exit Ticket](https://forms.gle/7jRSUfiCzLngqr278)**
 2. **Resume draft:**
    * Your draft should be formatted for an ATS system, be no more than 1 page, and must include at least 2 software projects that you've completed so far at Turing and a list of technical skills
-   * **Due date #1: EOD Friday of Week 2** submitted through [this survey](https://airtable.com/shrdiggeJLo7mPOt6) and you will also workshop your draft with your homeroom group in Week 5.
+   * **Due date #1: EOD Friday of Week 2** submitted through [this survey](https://airtable.com/shrdiggeJLo7mPOt6) and you will also workshop your draft with your House in Week 5.
    * **Final due date: EOD Friday of Week 5** through the end of mod survey (below)
 3. **2 Networking activities:**
    * Build a list of 4 warm contacts (people you want to get to know better) and 4 cold contacts (people in the tech industry to reach out to)